 Alternatively, consulting a treatment centre will help ease any discomfort and/or address serious complications that may occur.
 You can expect to receive 24/7 medical supervision, monitoring and when needed, medical intervention to help you stay as safe and comfortable as possible while dealing with the symptoms of your alcohol withdrawal.
-You can learn more about the different alcohol addiction treatment options here.

 What Should I do Once I’ve Detoxed from Alcohol?